autocore-ai/AutowareAuto/.gitlab/merge_request_templates/merge_request.md

    1. [ ] If the source branch is on a fork, MR is configured to *allow commits from developers with access to push to the target branch*
    1. [ ] Sensible notes for the reviewer added to the section above to facilitate review
    1. [ ] Target branch set correctly.
 Default: `master`
    1. [ ] MR assigned to a capable reviewer.
-Default: @JWhitleyWork
+Default: JWhitleyWork
    1. [ ] Splitting the MR into smaller, easier-to-review merge requests was considered
 1. Code and tests
    1. [ ] Code is properly [formatted](https://autowarefoundation.gitlab.io/autoware.auto/AutowareAuto/contributor-guidelines.html#contributors-guidelines-formatting)